1and1/go-gchat-notifier-plugin/README.md

 A GoCD notification plugin for the [GoCD](http://www.go.cd/) continuous integration server.

-Chat messages can look like this:
+Chat messages are defined by a template and can look like this:

 ---
 ![GChat screenshot](img/gchat.png)